emissary-ingress/emissary/docs/user-guide/grpc.md

 docker run -e ADDRESS=${AMBASSADORHOST}:${AMBASSADORPORT} enm10k/grpc-hello-world greeter_client
 ```

+## Using over TLS

+To enable grpc over TLS, ALPN protocol http2 `alpn_protocols: h2` must be added to the TLS module configuration.
+Refer to [TLS termination guide](/user-guide/tls-termination.html) for more information.

 ## Note

 Some [Kubernetes ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress/) do not support HTTP/2 fully.
 As a result, if you are running Ambassador with an ingress controller in front, you may find that gRPC requests fail even with correct Ambassador configuration.